Love your gut

-- Targeted labs and tests.
+- Targeted labs test – blood and stool testing.
 Naturopaths have a wide array of tests and evaluation strategies to help determine what may be causing a health issue.
 Tests may include stool testing to look at the proportion of healthy beneficial bacteria to overgrowth of bacteria or disease-causing bacteria or yeasts.
 The stool test can also assess markers of inflammation, if you have blood in the stool, your pancreatic enzyme levels, and immune markers.
-We can also order tests for food intolerances/allergies, coeliac antibodies, hormonal and inflammatory indicators, nutritional deficiencies, diabetes indicators, liver function, and more.
-There is also the option to take salivary or urinary measurements of stress hormones, toxins originating in the gut, reproductive hormones, and others.
+We can also order tests for food intolerances/allergies, coeliac disease, hormone and inflammatory markers, nutritional deficiencies, diabetes indicators, liver function, heavy metal analysis and more.
+There is also the option to take salivary or urinary measurements of stress hormones, reproductive hormones, and others.
 If there is concern about a more serious underlying condition you may be referred to a medical practitioner to assess your health via endoscopy procedures or other diagnostic imaging work.

 - All this will be discussed at your appointment.

 PROBIOTICS TO HELP IMPROVE DEPRESSION AND IBS

 Along with diet, probiotics are now being researched and selected to help with a wide range of health conditions.
 It will become quite common over the next few years for people to take a probiotic to help with certain health conditions, particularly depression and IBS.
 However, a simple pill is not going to do all the work.
 We need to think about Pre-biotics and probiotics along with a healthy diet and lifestyle.
 As always, taking a pill does not get you across the line in many cases because the flood of food people are eating, or the life situations they are in, might outweigh the effect of the pill/probiotic.
 As clients and people we need to work in a whole health model to gain traction on our health issues.